Ezidi Mirza: First military achievements and rise to power

 Approximately 15 years after the Muslim raid on Bashiqa and Bahzani, in which Mirza lost his family, the settlement was attacked again by raiders from Sunni Kurdish and Arab tribes.
 Despite being outnumbered, Ezidi Mîrza was still successful in gathering up fighters, organizing a counter-attack and cornering the raiders, resulting in a devastating defeat for the raiders.
-News of Mirza's victory spread like wildfire in the region and was celebrated by Yezidis.
+News of Mirza's victory spread in the region and was celebrated by Yezidis.
 The 20 year old Mirza gained fame as a heroic figure in the community, became known for his bravery and horsemanship, and proved himself a capable leader.
 Ottoman sources report that Mirza later commanded around 3,000 trained Yezidi fighters.

 At the age of 25, Mirza was appointed as the head of Bashiqa-Bahzani community.
 He had intimate and cordial contacts with the Yezidi Mir, Zeynal Begê Çavbixalî.
 When the Ottoman-Safavid war broke out, the Yezidis ended up in the middle of two fronts.
 Ezidi Mirza, who had now become the commander in chief of all Yezidis, was aware that the Yezidis could only survive this war by siding with only one of the two sides.
 Since the invasion, the Safavids had launched attacks on his Yezidi brethren further east, in addition, the Ottomans were stationed in the immediate vicinity of the Yezidi centre near Mosul, therefore, Ezidi Mirza chose to fight on the Ottomans' side.
 According to the reports of Mustafa Naima, Ezidi Mirza was personally received and recognized by Sultan Murad IV as the commander-in-chief of the Yezidi fighters.
 In the report, Ezidi Mirza is heroized for his service during the Battle of Baghdad between the Safavids and Ottomans in 1638.
 The Mîr of the Yezidis at the time, Mîr Zeynal Begê Çavbixalî, was also involved in the battle together with six other eminent Yezidi chieftains, Temo Babikî, Pîrikê Xoşabî, Qerece Rexacî, Qere Babikî, Xizikî Dumilî, Şêx Dirî and Şêx Babikê Kuremîş, who joined Ezidi Mirza.